kaeyang/kaeyang/README.md

 Welcome to my Github page!

-I'm a civil engineering graduate from the University of Toronto who is interested in Transportation, Data, and making Music!
+I'm a Data Science grad student at the University of San Francisco who is interested in Transportation, Data, and making Music!

 <br>
 Languages and tools I use: <br>